claudiocp/ohmydebn/README.md

 OhMyDebn is a debonair Debian + Cinnamon setup inspired by Omarchy.

-Hotkeys and terminals and beauty, oh my!
+Command lines and hotkeys and beauty, oh my!

 ![OhMyDebn screenshot](images/ohmydebn.png)